YouJaeBeom/DB_Master-Slave_dockercompose/README.md

 CREATE DATABASE dbname;

 ##create masteruser and grant privileges
-grant all privileges on dbname.* to dbname@'%' identified by 'password';
+grant all privileges on dbname.* to dbname@'%' identified by 'rootpassword';

 #replication
 grant replication slave on *.* to 'dbname'@'%';